Skip to content

 All pitchers must wear an approved protective face mask while pitching.
 Any refusal is subject to being removed from the pitching position.

 A pitching screen shall be provided at the pitcher’s request.
-If used, the screen must be placed 4 feet in front of the pitcher and must face home plate, and the edge of the screen must cover, at least, 12 inches from the end of the pitcher’s plate (pitchers plate is 24 inches wide) (the net is on the glove side of the pitcher), to protect the pitcher after delivery.
+If used, the screen must be placed 4 feet in front of the pitcher and must face home plate, and the edge of the screen must cover at least 12 inches from the end of the pitchers plate (pitchers plate is 24 inches wide) (the net is on the glove side of the pitcher), to protect the pitcher after delivery.
 Any batted ball that immediately hits the pitching screen shall be ruled a dead ball (no pitch), no matter how many times it is hit.
 It will not count as a ball or strike, and baserunners must return to the base they were on at the time of the pitch.
-If a pitcher hits any part of the screen during the pitch, it is a
+If a pitcher hits any part of the screen during the pitch, it is a dead ball (no pitch).

 Once the screen is put into place, it becomes part of the field, and may not be moved, tipped over, or thrown aside to accommodate a throw.
 All thrown balls are in play.
 If during a play a ball is thrown inadvertently or intentionally into the net, either from the front or from the rear, it is a live ball.
-If, however, the ball gets lodged or stuck in the net, it is a dead ball.
+If, however the ball gets lodged or stuck in the net, it is a dead ball.
 The umpire shall declare a “dead ball”.
 All play is stopped and the umpire will, in his opinion award bases that the runner(s) would have obtained had there not been a ball thrown into the net.

 2

+Exceptions to moving the net once it has been put into place: 1) a new pitcher enters the game.
+2) The screen is hit with a batted ball and it moves and needs to be adjusted.
+3) The screen is moved inadvertently during a play by a defensive player and needs to be adjusted.
 Pitches must have an arc between 6′ and 12′ to be legal.
 The home plate umpire shall declare a pitch outside of this range to be illegal as soon as possible but may make the declaration even after a pitch has landed.
 A called illegal pitch that is not swung on by the batter shall be considered a ball.
 A batter may choose to swing on a called illegal pitch and the result of the swing will stand.

 The mat which covers home plate is considered the strike zone.
 If a legal pitch lands on any part of the mat the Umpire must call a strike.

 Intentional walks are not permitted.
 Batters may decline to take a walk if they choose.
-Once the home plate umpire has announced “Ball Four”, the batter may decline the walk, but once they do, they no longer have the option of walking and must continue to bat until such time that they hit a fair ball, strike out, or foul out.
+Once the home plate umpire has announced “Ball Four” the batter may decline the walk but once they do, they no longer have the option of walking and must continue to bat until such time that they hit a fair ball, strike out, or foul out.

 Starting pitchers are permitted three pitches to warm up.
 Relief pitchers are allowed five pitches.